Course Outline

 Goal:

-The goal of this task is to develop your skills in presenting information to diverse audiences on a specific contemporary issue in crime and criminal justice
+The goal of this task is to develop your skills in presenting issues related to criminology and justice to diverse audiences.

 Product: Artefact - Creative